Do you prefer a real tree or an artificial one? The elves at Popular Pittsburgh use both and wish to help make your choice easier.

 - Real trees are inconvenient.
 You can’t just pull one out of a box that is stashed in the garage.
 You have to go buy one, and the cost accumulates each year that you buy one.
 After a few years, an artificial tree may save you money.

 - It can be a chore to trudge through the snow to get a tree.
 In addition, getting it into the house and setting it up can be a challenge.
 (Have you ever dealt with a tree with a crooked trunk?)

 - People can be allergic to real trees.

 - You must water them.
 Real trees are a commitment.

-- Needles can drop – sometimes in large quantities.
+- Needles can shed, sometimes in large quantities.

-- Needles are sometimes sharp when you are trying to take them down (or step on them accidentally as the needles fall to the floor during the holidays).
+- Needles are sometimes sharp when you are trying to take them down (or step on them accidentally as the needles fall to the floor).

 - They have a limited shelf-life.

 - Artificial trees are consistently beautiful.
 If you value perfection, artificial is the way to go.

 - They can be left up for a long time (but please, that’s not a good reason for still having a tree up on Memorial Day).